pivotal-cf/docs-pws-services/services/memcachier.html.md

 ## <a id='rails'></a>Using MemCachier with Rails ##

 Rails supports three types of caching: automatic whole site, per-view, and fragment.
-Refer to the [Rails caching guide] for more information on using MemCachier with Rails.
+Refer to the [Rails caching guide](http://guides.rubyonrails.org/caching_with_rails.html) for more information on using MemCachier with Rails.

 Add the Dalli gem and run `bundle install` as described in the above <a href="#ruby">Ruby</a> section.
-Once this gem is installed you will want to configure the Rails `cache_store` appropriately.
+Once this gem is installed, configure the Rails `cache_store` appropriately.
 Modify your `config/environments/production.rb` with the following:

 ~~~xml
 config.cache_store = :dalli_store,